Oscar Goodman (basketball): Early life and New Zealand career

-Goodman was born on February 5, 2007 in Opunake, New Zealand.
+Goodman was born on 5 February 2007 in Ōpunake, New Zealand.
 He is the eldest of five sons, born to former rowers Matt and Andie Goodman.
 At age 12, his family moved from Coromandel to South Taranaki, where basketball resources made it possible for him to become serious about the sport.
 By the time he was in under-14 competition he was noticed in New Zealand.
 Goodman attended New Plymouth Boys' High School.

 He represented the silver medal New Zealand team at the 2022 FIBA Under-15 Oceania Championship, where he was the team's leading scorer and one of the all-tournament first team honorees (along with teammate Hayden Jones).
 Goodman averaged 11 points, 5.8 rebounds, 1.8 assists and 1.4 blocks, playing 19.9 minutes in 5 games.
 He was then selected for an NBA Academy development camp, and adapted to training in Canberra for months at a time away from his New Zealand home.

 Goodman saw action for the Taranaki Airs of the New Zealand National Basketball League in April and May 2023.
 At the 2023 FIBA Under-16 Asian Championship, he earned tournament MVP honours for the silver medal New Zealand team.
 Despite the 79-76 championship game loss to Australia, he and teammate Lachlan Crate outnumbered the sole Australian selectee on the all-tournament team.
 Over the course of 6 games, Goodman averaged 14 points, 8.3 rebounds, 2.2 assists, 1.3 steals and 1.2 blocks in 22.5 minutes.
 It was the first time New Zealand had reached the championship game of the FIBA Under-16 Asia Cup.

-In 2024, Goodman played semi-professional basketball for the Basketball Australia Centre of Excellence team of the NBL1 in the NBL1 East from April to June.
+In 2024, Goodman played semi-professional basketball for the BA Centre of Excellence of the NBL1 in the NBL1 East from April to June.
 The team is under Basketball Australia and run by the Australian Institute of Sport.
 That year Goodman earned 2024 FIBA Under-17 Basketball World Cup All-tournament first team honours.
 In 7 appearances, Goodman averaged 17 points, 6.3 rebounds, 3.0 assists and 1.4 steals in 26.6 minutes.
 Goodman was the first basketball player from New Zealand to earn All-tournament first team honours in a worldwide international basketball competition since 2002 (when Pero Cameron did so at the 2002 FIBA World Championship).
 His 2024 World Cup performance solidified his blue chip status as a top college basketball recruit.
 A few days after the World Cup, along with Julius Halaifonua, he led the NBA Global Academy to a victory in the fifth annual 2024 NBA Academy Games with a 6-0 record in mid-July.